-What image do I hold of God?
+What is my image of God?

 Before I can answer who God is for me,